niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] test amazon image
+- [x] handle amazon link for automatic embeds?
+- [x] change remove message?
+- [x] test message embed and query selector
+- [x] add picture embed for all items
+	1. [x] get open graph(og) img url of the first link inserted
+	2. [x] save in DB
+	3. [x] return as a field for embed
+- [x] database logic too big, split autocomplete stuff into its own file
+- [x] make the edit function more readable
+- [x] take channel id out of hard code
+- [x] nvm autocomplete for remove cant even be done, it doesnt support urls more than 100 chars
+- [x] delete the autocomplete index for the uri
+- [x] add one for query selector too? this one can honestly just be a hardcoded json? add a map for autocomplete with amazon, newegg, microcenter name, value pairs
 - [x] add autocomplete for all name fields
 - [x] mongodb access is based on ip
 - [x] doesnt support empty fuzzy search, handle it and return all instead?